 biopsychosocial health psychology; severe stress, mental and physical health; trauma, psychophysiology, LGBT health, posttraumatic stress disorder and chronic illness

-cognitive science; psycholinguistics; language acquisition; spoken language comprehension
+cognitive science; psycholinguistics across the lifespan; spoken language comprehension

 behavioural neuroscience; neuroendocrinology; neuroplasticity; social behaviour; social status